alphagov/govuk-frontend/src/components/inset-text/README.md

 See the [main README quick start guide](https://github.com/alphagov/govuk-frontend#quick-start) for how to install this component.

-## Introduction

-Use bordered inset text to draw attention to important content on the page.

 ## Guidance and Examples

 Find out when to use the inset text component in your service in the [GOV.UK Design System](https://design-system.service.gov.uk/components/inset-text).